I’m a journalist producing original stories, mostly about Finland, that have captured the imagination of millions around the world.

 This is what happens in Helsinki and I’ve made a video for the BBC about it.

-My first foray into sports reporting: a radio documentary on the rematch between two ski legends in Lahti, Finland, on March 23, 2025.
+Here’s my first foray into sports reporting: a radio documentary on the rematch between two ski legends in Lahti, Finland, on March 23, 2025.

 Juha Mieto and Thomas Wassberg, whose encounter at the Lake Placid Winter Olympics in 1980 resulted in the smallest ever margin between gold and silver in Olympic history, are in a class of their own for sportsmanship, values and passion.
-Have a listen:

 I often cover stories about climate change: this one is about a fascinating research area.
 I interviewed a group of scientists who were learning ice diving in Kilpisjärvi so they could see what’s happening to the sea ice in the Arctic and Antarctica with their own eyes.